 Alluring melodies, enchanting vocals, breathtaking brass instruments and an explosive chaabi groove.
-Les Sheikhs Shikhats & B’net Chaabi will charm you with all the strength and beauty of their musical and poetic tradition revisited!
+The Sheikhs Shikhats & B’net Chaabi propose a multi-vocal adaptation of popular songs from Morocco on daring jazz arrangements and continuous rhythms tending towards trance.
+Let yourself be charmed by the strength and beauty of a revisited musical and poetic tradition!

 This project, led by Laïla Amezian with Laurent Blondiau as an accomplice, pays tribute to the Ghanayats and Shikhats, female musicians who fought for freedom of expression through their art.
-It also highlights a cultural heritage that these singers have popularised throughout Morocco since the end of the 19th century, and which is perpetuated in Belgium through the diaspora.
+It also highlights a cultural heritage that these singers have popularised throughout Morocco since the end of the 19th century, and which is perpetuated in Belgium.

-To reinterpret extracts from these chaabi and traditional repertoires, Laïla surrounded herself with vocalists and musicians from the jazz and world scene, including some members of the Mâäk collective.
-In order to be as close as possible to the power and energy of these repertoires, the project also invites a group of women singer-percussionists.
-Together they form Les Sheikhs Shikhats & B’net Chaabi.
+To reinterpret extracts from these chaabi and traditional repertoires, Laïla surrounds herself with vocalists and top musicians from very different horizons, including some members of the Mâäk collective.
+In order to be as close as possible to the power and energy of these repertoires, the project also invites the female singer-percussionists from B’net Chaabi.

 Laïla Amezian, Emanuela Lodato, Farida Zouj, Marie-Ange Teuwen & Fatou Traoré: vocals

-B’net Chaabi – Jamila, Karima, Kaouthar & Mehdiya: vocals & percussion
+B’net Chaabi – Jamila Akhdim, Karima Arabi, Kawtar Abdoune & Mehdiya Sultana: vocals & percussion

-Michel Massot, Nabou Claerhout & Adrien Lambinet: tubas, trombones
+Michel Massot, Nabou Claerhout & Adrien Lambinet: tuba, trombones

 Ahmed Khaili: percussion